jac459/metadriver/TUTORIALS.md

 #### DYNAMIK (\"$Result\"==\"success\")?\"Left pressed\":\"Command Failed\"
 This command looks a bit weird so let's have a closer look at it.
 We first have DYNAMIK.
 DYNAMIK is our friend asking the driver to interpret the string as javascript.
-Then lets have a look at the first part into brackets:
+Then lets have a look at the first part within braces:
 We are comparing strings.
 Inside a DYNAMIK field, strings are always enclosed between '\"' (backward slash and double quote before and after the string).
 Why?
-Because we need to know the " is not a json one but part of the field, so we "exit" it as an external caracter.
+Because we need to know the " is not a JSON one but part of the field, so we "exit" it as an external caracter.
 So as a conclusion, \"$Result\" means 'I want what is inside $Result and compare it as a string'.
-So we wnat to compare it to \"success\".
+So we want to compare it to \"success\".
 The way to compare is '=='.
 It means, is it equal?
 As you remember the normal result of the command should be 'success' so in this case, if the command works well, it will indeed be equal.
-Going back to the global field, you can see it globally looks likes that: atest ? something : somethingelse.
+Going back to the global field, you can see it globally looks likes this: atest ? something : somethingelse.
 As you remember, on the left side of the question mark is a condition, is success equal to success.
 Yes it is, so the result will be true.
 If it is true, the something will be chosen, if the result is false, the somethingelse would be chosen.
-The tests you can use in comapring are ==, <=, >=, <, >, != (not equal), and many others.
+The tests you can use in comparing are ==, <=, >=, <, >, != (not equal), and many others.
 So basically as you start to understand, if the command returns 'success', we will diplay 'Left pressed', if not, 'Command failed'.

 OK, we are all set for the second part of this tuto step.